vishu2222/jsonParser/README.md

 Also, when reading a string from a file, 'abc\ndef' does not have control char but <br>
 "abc<br>def" <br>
 has a control char.
+Thus this program works only when JSON string is read from a file rather than being passed directly with in the program through assignment.

 ### Array parser
     input : string